Sujibala

 Sujibala is an Indian actress who predominantly works in Tamil films alongside a few Kannada and Malayalam films.

 Career

 Sujibala played the secondary lead opposite Manikandan in Kicha Vayasu 16 (2005) and made her lead debut with the Kannada film Mr. Bakra (2005).
-She notably played a minor role as the sister of Malavika's character in Chandramukhi (2005).
-She starred in lead roles in several low-key Tamil films such as Vanjagan (2006) and Don Chera (2006).
+She starred in lead roles in several low-key Tamil films such as Don Chera (2006).
 She made her Malayalam debut with Gopalapuranam (2008) and a critic noted that "Sujibala couldn't have chosen a worse debut vehicle in Malayalam".
 Regarding her performance in Iyakkam (2008), a critic wrote that she was lost in the contrived screenplay.
 She played a dhobi worker in Ayyavazhi (2008).
 She also was a semi-finalist on the second season of the game show Maanada Mayilada (2008) with Lokesh.
-Sujibala played supporting roles in Goripalayam (2010), Muthukku Muthaaga (2011), and Kazhugu (2012) as the wife of Karunas' character.

 Personal life

 While working on the film Unmai (2012), the director P. Ravikumar proposed to her and threatened to kill himself if she declined.
 They got engaged and Sujibala was hesitant to marry him, so she attempted suicide by consuming sleeping pills.

 In 2016, she married Pranesh, a man from Ooty working in a restaurant in Qatar.